-Export of Service
+Export of Services

-Export of services arises when an assessee supplies services to a person belonging to a place or country which is not India and the payment for which is received in terms of convertible foreign exchange or Indian rupees wherever permitted by RBI (Reserve Bank of India).
+Export of services arises when an assessee supplies services to a person belonging to a place or country which is not India and the payment for which is received in terms of convertible foreign exchange or Indian rupees, wherever permitted by the RBI (Reserve Bank of India).
 But every supply of service to a person located outside India cannot be termed as an export of service.

-Section 2(6) of the GST Act, defines export of service as:
+Section 2(6) of the GST Act defines export of service as:

-A supply of any service when, —
+A supply of any service when —

-(i) the supplier of service is located in India;
+(i) the supplier of the service is located in India;

 (ii) the person receiving the service is located in a foreign country;